 As G Fast chipsets give Internet Service Providers (ISPs) a low-cost investment option to boost broadband speeds for their internet subscribers, cable companies are remaining competitive with a new specification of DOCSIS 3.1 that will give them the opportunity to boost broadband speeds of their existing co-axial cable-based modem services.
-Cable operators can utilize their existing hybrid fiber-coaxial (HFC) infrastructure and deliver a throughput of D 10 Gbps/ U 1Gbps.
+Cable modem technology means cable operators can utilize their existing hybrid fiber-coaxial (HFC) infrastructure and deliver a throughput of D 10 Gbps/ U 1Gbps.
 The new specification will allow cable operators to compete with the new G Fast chipsets that can deliver gigabit speeds over the last 250 meters of a connection.

 DOCSIS 3.1 allows Multiple System Operator’s (MSO’s) to continue to offer Over the Top Video (OTT), 4k videos and 3DTV streaming services.DOCSIS, also known as Data-Over Cable Service Interface Specification, specifies standards for customer premise equipment (CPE) and a cable modem termination system (CMTS).

 Cable operators will need to rely on a more flexible protocol analyzer that can keep apace with the new DOCSIS 3.1 specifications.
 With an adequate protocol analyzer, network administrators can non-obtrusively monitor and gain access to RF parameters, troubleshoot MAC-level communications, and gain access to other network-maintenance capabilities.